Image courtesy of Library of Congress

 Longtime House employee, William Tyler Page started his career as a House Page in 1881.
 Page eventually became Clerk of the House.

-On this date, the House of Representatives honored William Tyler Page, a longtime congressional employee and Clerk of the House
+On this date, the House of Representatives honored William Tyler Page, a longtime congressional employee and future Clerk of the House

 of Missouri and former Speaker Joe Cannon